 error while loading shared libraries: <lib>: cannot open

 A: It is difficult to provide a binary that runs on all Linux platforms since the library versions installed vary widely from distribution to distribution.
-For example, “libpng14” has been available for many distributions since late 2009 while the latest 2012 Ubuntu still uses “libpng12”.
+For example, “libpng14” was available for many distributions starting in late 2009 while Ubuntu 12.04 (circa 2012) used “libpng12”.
+More recently, some distributions have started using “libncurses6” while many distributions are still on “libncurses5”.
 Unfortunately in these cases, the best idea is to compile Textadept.
 This process is actually very simple though.
-See the compiling page.
 Only the GTK+ development libraries are needed for the GUI version.
 (A development library for a curses implementation is required for the terminal version.)

 Q: When I click the “Compile” or “Run” menu item (or execute the key command), either nothing happens or the wrong command is executed.
 How can I tell Textadept which command to run?

 ^Z suspends Textadept instead of

 performing an “Undo” action.
 How can I disable suspend and perform “Undo”

 Q: In Linux, middle-clicking in the curses version does not paste the primary selection and selecting text does copy to the primary selection.
 All other terminal apps support this functionality, why not Textadept?

 Shift modifier key with your middle-clicking and text

 Q: The curses version does not support feature x the GUI version does.
 Is this a bug?